 Then, of course, I was trying to enjoy it all and soak up the vibe.

 The day is a long one, so you can easily wander away from the parade, go eat or get a drink.
 The city has rows of porta-potties lined up for your convenience.

-If you wish to buy tickets to have a seat, there are a small number available for purchase.
+If you wish to buy tickets to have a seat, a small number is available for purchase.
 They can be purchased at the Tourist Information Centre (Korzo 14).

 If you can’t stay the whole parade from start to finish, be sure to be there for the end.

 The rhythmic bell tolling of Halubaj bell ringers (Halubajski Zvončari) is a spirited and must-see end to a celebratory day.